realworldocaml/book/en/foreign-function-interface.md

 encountered.

-This means you need to be careful when passing OCaml strings to C buffers that don't contain any null values within the OCaml string, or else the C string will be rudely truncated.
+This means you need to be careful when passing OCaml strings to C buffers that don't contain any null values within the OCaml string, or else the C string will be truncated at the first null instance.

 </note>